john-kheir/zeroCI/README.md

 ## Zero Continuous-Integration:

-ZeroCI is continuous integration dedicated for python projects that generates test summary into xml file and it is inetgrated with Github and Telegram.
+ZeroCI is continuous integration dedicated for python projects that generates test summary into xml file and it is integrated with Github and Telegram.

 ### Server life cycle:

 #### There are two scenarios:

-##### 1- Pushing in repo already defined in config file, the following steps will be done:
+##### 1- Pushing in repo already defined in [config file](config.toml), the following steps will be done:

 - Create a job and store it in redis.
-- There are 5 workers waiting for jobs, one of them will take this job and start to execute it.
+- There are 5 workers waiting for jobs, one of them will take a job and start to execute it.
 - Create a vm using flist on freefarm.
 - Get installation and tests commands from zeroCI.yaml file for this commit.
 - Run installation commands against this vm.